ferreiro/pwa-101/README.md

-# Progressive Web Applications (PWAs) 101
+# 🚀 Progressive Web Applications (PWAs) 101

-Welcome to a simple React application with Progressive Web Apps functionalities.
+Welcome to a simple React application with Progressive Web Apps functionalities 🙌🙌🙌 This project is part of a workshop about Progressive Web Applications I've been doing.

 ## Features

-* ✅ Offline mode: It works even when you don't have internet connection.
+* ⚙️ Offline mode: It works even when you don't have internet connection.
-* ✅ Add to favorite: Follow your favorite artists from the agenda.
+* ❤️ Add to favorite: Follow your favorite artists from the agenda.
-* ✅ Local notifications: Subscribe to your favorite events, and you will be notified.
+* 🎯 Local notifications: Subscribe to your favorite events, and you will be notified.

 ## Setup your SSL certificate.